stereobooster/react-ideal-image/introduction.md

 ![](other/introduction/filmstrip-img-ios-0.1.png)

-### `srcset`
+### `srcSet`

-This feature is about reimplementing `srcset` property of [responsive image](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).
+This feature is about reimplementing `srcSet` property of [responsive image](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcSet/).
 It would be nice to use image based on the size of the screen, to minimize traffic for the images on small devices.

 To do this we will need: